Qualitative Data Analysis and its Value for Businesses

 Qualitative Methods for Market Research

 Qualitative research methods can complement quantitative ones to draw the most accurate conclusions from your market research.
 Consisting of surveys, interviews, focus groups, and observations, qualitative methods can leave a wealth of information at your disposal, which you can utilize to make rewarding business decisions.

 Using Surveys for Qualitative Market Research

 When you talk about surveys, people usually assume that you’re conducting numerical research.
 This is because these tools consist of a list of questions usually targeted at generating statistical responses.
 For instance, they feature the Likert scale, where a participant has to rank their like or dislike for a product/service on a 5-point range.

 However, even though surveys are largely quantitative, they can be customized for qualitative research as well.
 For this purpose, researchers can include additional space for participants to explain the reasons behind a rating they have recorded.
 For instance, in a question talking about transactional behaviors, if a client says that they go grocery shopping twice a week, they can explain why in a subsequent section.

 Insightful One-on-One Interview in Qualitative Data Analysis

 One-on-one interviews are the foundation of qualitative data analysis.
 Individual interviews can be conducted in person, over the phone, or online audio or video platforms.

 The trick to carrying out successful interviews is to make sure that you have broken the ice and helped the interviewee feel comfortable enough to answer questions in detail.
 To achieve this, don’t jump right to asking questions about your products.
 Give the respondent time to be at ease by having a colloquial conversation first.
 You can, e.g., inquire about their health and their day before leading the discussion to your topic of choice.

 Abiding by research ethics is crucial while conducting interviews.
-Besides gaining informed consent, you mustn’t ask participants leading questions that might create ideas in the latter’s mind and generate biased answers.
+Besides gaining informed consent, you mustn’t ask participants leading questions to create ideas in the latter’s mind and generate biased answers.
 To ensure that your questions are objective, carefully review them before posing them in the interview.